What it is

 How it works in nail care

 As a solvent, ethyl acetate works by breaking down and dissolving other ingredients.
-In polish removers, it helps lift off old layers of varnish without excessive scrubbing.
+In polish removers, ethyl acetate helps lift off old layers of varnish without excessive scrubbing.
 Its rapid evaporation also means the product dries quickly, leaving little residue behind.

 In nail varnishes, ethyl acetate keeps the formula fluid and spreadable during application.
 Once applied, it evaporates, allowing the polish to harden and form a smooth, durable film on the nail surface.
-Because it evaporates so efficiently, ethyl acetate also plays a part in the wear and longevity of nail polish.
-The right balance in formulation allows the polish to dry at a workable pace, reducing streaks or unevenness.
+Because ethyl acetate evaporates so efficiently, it also plays a part in the wear and longevity of nail polish.
+The right balance in formulation allows the polish to dry at a workable pace, reducing streaks and unevenness.

 Although widely used and considered safe in cosmetics, ethyl acetate is a strong solvent.
 It can sometimes cause dryness or irritation, especially around the cuticles and nail bed with frequent use.
 Moisturising hand creams and cuticle oils can help counteract this effect.

-Its inclusion in nail products is essential to their performance, making it one of the most functional ingredients in nail care.
+The inclusion of ethyl acetate in nail products is essential to their performance, making it one of the most functional ingredients in nail care.